A nonparametric test of spherical symmetry applicable to high dimensional data: The proposed methodology

 where $g$ is as in equation (\ref{kernel-function}).
 Then as $n$ goes to infinity, $n\hat\zeta_n\stackrel{D}{\longrightarrow}\sum_{k=1}^\infty \lambda_k (Z_i^2-1),$ where $\{Z_k: k\ge 1\}$ is a sequence of i.i.d. standard normal variables. \end{thm}

-In Theorem \ref{large-sample-distribution-1}, the limiting null distribution of $\hat\zeta_n$ (after appropriate adjustment for location and scale) turns out to be a weighted sum of independent chi-squares due to the first order degeneracy of $g$ under $H_0$.
-However, under $H_1$, $g$ is a non-degenerate kernel.
+In Theorem \ref{large-sample-distribution-1}, the limiting null distribution of $\hat\zeta_n$ (after appropriate adjustment for location and scale) turns out to be a weighted sum of independent chi-squares due to the first order degeneracy of $g$ under $H_0$ (the null hypothesis of symmetry).
+However, under $H_1$ (the alternative hypothesis), $g$ is a non-degenerate kernel.
 Therefore, the limiting distribution of $\hat\zeta_n$ (after appropriate adjustment for location and scale) turns out to be Gaussian, which is asserted by the following theorem.